 such feature shall be discontinued; and

 any powers granted to the commissioner or Board with respect to the school under M.G.L. c.
-69, § 1J, that did not cease on removal of the school from Level 5 shall cease.
+69, § 1J, that did not cease on removal of the school from chronically underperforming status shall cease.

-(e) Two years after the removal of the school from Level 5, if any of the continuing features of the turnaround plan has yet to be discontinued, the commissioner shall conduct a review of the school to determine whether such continuing feature or features should remain in place or be discontinued.
+(e) Two years after the removal of the school from chronically underperforming status, if any of the continuing features of the turnaround plan has yet to be discontinued, the commissioner shall conduct a review of the school to determine whether such continuing feature or features should remain in place or be discontinued.

-(12) Termination of receivership and removal of district from Level 5
+(12) Termination of receivership and removal of chronically underperforming district designation

-(a)The commissioner shall define for each Level 5 district the academic and other progress that it must make for it to be removed from Level 5.
+(a)The commissioner shall define for each chronically underperforming district the academic and other progress that it must make for it to be removed from chronically underperforming status.
 Such progress may include:

 an increase in student achievement for three years for students overall and for each subgroup of students, as shown by:

-an increase in MCAS scores and an increase in median student growth percentile;
+an increase in MCAS scores and an increase in student growth;

-a reduction in the proficiency gap;

 a higher graduation rate; and

 a measure of postsecondary success, once the Department identifies one that is sufficiently reliable, valid, and timely;